 One of the stranger aspects of all this, as I was told, is that sometimes drivers will try to create skid marks that look like particularly dramatic crashes — e.g., a car that veered wildly off-road.
 This, curiously, intersects with the work of an artist named Nancy Manter, whose work Road Art (the collection is shown below), was, she notes, “inspired by reports of several fatal car accidents on a back-country road in Maine.”

 I became aware of the overlapping skid marks on these roads, and the tragedy of the teenage drivers who lost their lives that year.
 Over time, I observed that these marks began to build up a history.
 They seemed to be a series of collaborations between “silent partners,” made up of skid marks by the intersection of cars and lost souls.
 I, too, began to overlay my own skid marks on top of existing ones, but with far less intensity and speed.
 I thought of them as an homage to these lost souls, recalling memories from my own reckless driving on back country roads in Maine.

 Was there some similar impulse at work in the “road graffiti” artists?
 Were their furious etchings some deep response to the dangers of the road?
 So here’s the curious condition: Driving down Maine roads, particularly at night, when the black traces seem more ominous, you don’t know what the skid marks mean.

 This entry was posted on Tuesday, September 23rd, 2008 at 9:54 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.